tmarsteel/jcli/docs/validation/walkthrough.md

 #### Flags

 We want our converter to be optionally verbose about anything it does.
-To allow this, we use a `--verbose` flag that could also be abbreviated as `-v`:
+To allow this, we use a `--verbose` flag that could also be abbreviated as `--v`:

 ```xml
 <xml version="1.0">